How can I obtain a Notice of Default for a 1st trust deed?

 Answer:

-A Trust Deed is a document recorded with a county recorder’s office creating a secured lien on real property which provides collateral for lenders and trust deed holders.
-Some states use a Mortgage instrument rather than a Trust Deed.
+A Trust Deed is a legal document recorded with a county recorder’s office that creates a secured lien on real property.
+This lien serves as collateral for lenders and trust deed holders.
+In some states, a Mortgage instrument is used instead of a Trust Deed.

-A First Trust Deed has first the priority of the lien (as compared to a Second Trust Deed) based on the date the Trust Deed is recorded.
-The earlier recording date of the deeds would have priority (i.e. first position).
-If you have a Second Trust Deed and the Borrower fails to pay the First, you would be responsible to make the First Trust Deed payments or suffer the risk of being foreclosed out and losing your invested capital.
+A First Trust Deed has priority over a Second Trust Deed based on the recording date.
+The earlier the Trust Deed is recorded, the higher its priority.
+If you hold a Second Trust Deed and the borrower defaults on the First, you must make the First Trust Deed payments to avoid foreclosure and losing your investment.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.